I2PC/xmipp/README.md

 ./xmipp [all N]
 ```
 where N (8 by default) is the number of processors that you want to use for compile.

+If you want to use it as a Scipion package, please visit [this](https://github.com/I2PC/xmipp/wiki/Migrating-branches-from-nonPluginized-Scipion-to-the-new-Scipion-Xmipp-structure#xmipp-software).